Richmond Plaza (South) Drainage and Paving Improvements

 During heavy rains, water comes up from manhole covers on Chimney Rock.
 By not addressing the drainage along Chimney Rock but putting larger pipes in the subdivision, wouldn’t this water now go into the neighborhoods?
 Water takes the path of least resistance according to my state taught college coarse - fluid dynamics

-Tim K asked 4 months agoThank you for sharing your comments with us.
+Tim K asked about 1 year agoThank you for sharing your comments with us.
 We will share them with the project team.
 Thanks!

 -